More Facepalms

 that in PHP it has always been more of a soft convention that

 constants are upper case.
-The special constants true
+The special constants true,

-, for example, also exist
+false, and null, for example, also exist

 in a lower case version, and in fact most coding standards suggest